 3.2 Background

-The amateur-satellite programme began in 1961 with the design and launch of OSCAR-1 (the first satellite using the acronym Orbiting Satellite Carrying Amateur Radio).
+The amateur-satellite programme began in 1961 with the design and launch of OSCAR (the first satellite using the acronym Orbiting Satellite Carrying Amateur Radio).
 The original Project OSCAR group was responsible for the first 4 amateur satellites.
 In 1969 the Radio Amateur Satellite Corporation (AMSAT) was formed in the USA.
-This was followed by the establishment of organizations in other countries including Argentina, Australia, Brazil, , Germany, Japan, Republic of Korea, Malaysia, the Russian Republic (and the former Soviet Union) and the Republic of South Africa, With some exceptions, these satellites were built by licensed radio amateurs, including university students.
+This was followed by the establishment of organizations in other countries including Argentina, Australia, Brazil, Chile, Denmark, Germany, Italy, India, Japan, Republic of Korea, Malaysia, New Zealand, Portugal, the Russian Republic (and the former Soviet Union) and the Republic of South Africa, Spain, Sweden, Turkey and the United Kingdom.
+With some exceptions, these satellites were built by licensed radio amateurs, including university students.
+Recent developments in nano and pico-satellites (such as Cubesats) have led to a considerable increase in university and other groups developing and launching amateur satellites in addition to the original AMSAT groups.

 Most satellites have been of the low-Earth-orbiting (LEO) type.
 Some have been designed for highly elliptical orbits (HEOs).
 Owing to cost, there have been no geostationary satellite orbit (GSO) satellites in the amateur-satellite service.
 Technology developed in the amateur-satellite service has been applied directly to commercial LEO satellite systems, and the amateur-satellite service has served as a training ground for design engineers.